devtut/generate/docs/python/incompatibilities-moving-from-python-2-to-python-3.md

 ```
 Traceback (most recent call last):
-  File "&lt;stdin&gt;", line 4, in &lt;module&gt;
+  File &quot;<stdin>&quot;, line 4, in <module>
 DatabaseError('Cannot open database.db')

 ```

-Or in order to make it compatible with both Python 2 and 3 you may use the [six](http://web.archive.org/web/20170405224959/https://pythonhosted.org/six) package like so:
+Or in order to make it compatible with both Python 2 and 3 you may use the [six](https://pythonhosted.org/six) package like so:

 ```
 import six